-Because it is an efficient conductor of electricity, copper is used for heating, plumbing, roofing, computers, cars, mobile phones, air conditioning, adapters, wiring, electrical leads, motors and lighting units, and transformers.
+Because it's an efficient conductor of electricity, copper is used for heating, plumbing, roofing, computers, cars, mobile phones, air conditioning, adapters, wiring, electrical leads, motor and lighting units, and transformers.

 Copper has such a high commercial and industrial importance that you’ll never see its price fall to zero.

 Copper had been experiencing a bear market since 2011.
 But at the end of 2016, this bear market looked like it was finally coming to a close.

 After President Donald Trump won the election in 2016, speculation ran rampant over the new president’s $500 billion infrastructure plan and the resulting demand on metals — including copper.

 Over the course of 2017, Copper’s price ticked steadily upward, nearly doubling by the close of the year.